Smallwood State Park2750 Sweden Point RoadMarbury MD 20658

 A dry storage area is available for trailerable vessels.
 Dry storage has up to 50 spaces in a secure lighted area.
 Monthly rates are available for dry storage with owners having access to their vessels from sunrise to sunset.

 Six boat launch ramps are available.
 A launch service charge of $10 per day for in-state visitors and $12 per day for out-of-state visitors is in effect year round.
-Golden Age Passes are not accepted for launching services.
+Golden Age Passes are accepted for launching services.
 Boat tamps are only open during park hours.
 Visitors wishing to stay out on their boats overnight are required to fill out a "Float Plan" form, availabe on the bulletin board by the boat ramps.

 Concessions - Sweden Point Marina features a small store which provides dock-side fuel (gas, no diesel), ice, bait and tackle, snack foods and souvenirs.
 The concession is open seasonally, call in advance for current hours of operation (301) 743-7336.